evan-erdos/trail-of-cthulhu/story/act-0/seq-3/scene-1.md

 I will teach you all that I know about the Yellow King.
 ~~~

-Having determined that his goal is to bring others into the faith,[^1]
+Having determined that his goal is to bring others into the faith,[^priest]
 the PCs bargain with him to allow them to perform the ritual,
 in exchange for their safety, and more information.